-The condenser is located behind the base grille.
+The condenser is located behind the base rail.
 For most efficient operation, you need to keep the condenser clean.
-Turn temperature control to OFF.
+Turn temperature control to OFF

-Remove the base grille (see below).
 Sweep away or vacuum dust that is readily accessible on condenser coils, then turn the control back on.
 For best results, use a brush specially designed for this purpose.
-It is available at your Sears store or service center.
-This easy cleaning operation should be done at least once a year.
+It is available at your